madslug17/AgeofAshes/Session_Notes.md

 We also find notes for a necromantic ritual for summoning.

-## Session 7 XP

-- 160    Pib, Zarf, Bumble and tying up various loose ends in the basement floors
-- 40     Explosive barrels trap
-- 10      Laying the beatdown on some cooks
-- 100    Handling of matters at the Pickled Ear
-- 20      Uncovering some mysteries of Breachill
-- 330    Session 7 Total
-- 180    Level 3 Total

 ## Session 8 XP

 - 200 Blood Blade Mercenaries and bonus for Dmiri interaction